Neiliezhü Üsou

-Early life and education
+Early life, education and family

 Neiliezhü Üsou was born on 7 July 1941 to an Angami Naga family from Nerhema Village.
 His father, Putsolie Üsou, was the village head.
-His early education was the village primary school.
+His early education was at the village primary school.
 He came from a non-Christian family, and was inspired to become a missionary by witnessing B. I. Anderson, an American missionary, and his wife playing piano accordion during their visit to Nerhema Village Baptist Church in 1951, led by Kenneth Kerhüo.
-He took water baptism on 13 March 1953, from Rev. Kevizelie.
+He was baptised by water on 13 March 1953, from Rev. Kevizelie.

 He joined the Naga National Movement and went underground for sometime.
 He resurfaced and continued his schooling in Government High School, Kohima.
 He joined Eastern Theological College (ETC), Jorhat, Assam and did his Bachelor of Theology from 1960 to 1964.
-Seeing his interest in Music he was sent to Leonard Theological College (LTC), Jabalpur, Madhya Pradesh by an American missionary, Dr. Frederick S. Downs, where he did his Religious Education in Church Music from 1964 to 1965.
+Seeing his interest in music he was sent to Leonard Theological College (LTC), Jabalpur, Madhya Pradesh by an American missionary, Dr. Frederick S. Downs, where he did his Religious Education in Church Music from 1964 to 1965.

-Üsou joined Baptist English School, Kohima as teacher for sometime and married the youngest daughter of Rev. Zhapuzhülie Sekhose, Rüülhou-ü, on 18 December 1965, at the age of 24.
+Üsou joined Baptist English School in Kohima as teacher and married the youngest daughter of Rev. Zhapuzhülie Sekhose, Rüülhou-ü, on 18 December 1965, at the age of 24.
+Rev. Dr. Neiliezhü Üsou and his wife Rüülhou-ü had seven children: three sons and four daughters.
+They had two daughters-in-law, two sons-in-law and eight grandchildren.

-Family

-Rev. Dr. Neiliezhü Üsou and his wife Rüülhou-ü have seven children: three sons and four daughters.
-They have two daughters-in-law, two sons-in-law and eight grandchildren.
 Most of the children are involved in Christian Ministry.